 Reporting Is Here

 Guess what?
-EveryDollar Plus now has a reporting feature.
-That’s right.
-You’ve been asking for budget reports, and now they’re here!
+Two things.
+First of all, EveryDollar Plus is now Ramsey+.
+The budgeting tool you know and love is getting a new name and even more features.
+Secondly, one of those features is budget reporting.
+That's right!
+You’ve been asking for budget reports, and now they’re here.
 You can find them on the desktop version of your account—right there in the Insights tab.

 Listen, no matter the times, budgeting is essential.
 A budget is a plan for your money.
 It’s how you keep moving forward with your finances.
 And reporting helps you budget even better.

 The new Insights page currently offers an overview on four areas of your income and spending.
 Plus, you can print monthly spreadsheets of your transaction history!
 With these reports, you’ll be able to see how your money habits line up with your money goals.
 And if your goals shift or your budget needs to tighten, these reports quickly show you where you can make changes.